Take a guided tour of a Salt Lake City landmark.

 A beautiful Chateauesque exterior, a stunning interior, and the dramatic story of the Kearns family make the historic Kearns Mansion one of Utah 's architectural treasures.
 Thomas Kearns made a fortune on the silver flowing out of Park City mines.
 He spared no expense building a home that became the dazzling center of Utah 's elite social life.
 A world-class restoration completed in 1996 returned the mansion to its original 1902 appearance.
-Glimpse the gold-leafed dome, see Teddy Roosevelt's hat rack, and ponder the mystery of the four medallions on a 40-minute guided tour of the Kearns Mansion 's first floor.
+Glimpse the gold-leafed dome and see Teddy Roosevelt's hat rack on a 40-minute guided tour of the Kearns Mansion 's first floor.

 The Salt Lake City and County Building is one of Salt Lake City's most beloved landmarks.
 Completed in the 1894, the building is Utah's finest example of Richardsonian Romanesque architecture.
 Its rich history includes the Utah State Constitutional Convention, the trial of Joe Hill, and an infamous pumpkin.
 In the late 1980s, it became the first building in the world to be retrofitted with base isolators.
 During an earthquake, the building will gently float on 440 steel and rubber “slinkies.”
 Utah Heritage Foundation's one-hour guided tour of the City and County Building begins with the base isolators beneath the building and ends in the clock tower high above.